+significant transactions, if any, outside the normal course of business for the entity.
 We paid specific attention to consolidation and elimination entries, which included reconciliation with and inspection of underlying information.

+We pay particular attention to tendencies due to possible interests of management.
 We evaluated key estimates and judgements for bias by management, including retrospective reviews of prior year's estimates.